yashr0507/text_analyzer/README.md

-# text_analyzer
+Text Analyzer

-A Python analysis tool that processes .txt files and generates word counts, letter counts, bigram counts, and stopword-filtered word counts, exporting each as a separate CSV file
+A Python tool that processes .txt files and generates word counts, stopword-filtered word counts, letter counts, and bigram counts.
+Each result is exported as a separate CSV file.

+Usage:
+Update the filename in:
+ta = TextAnalyzer("input.txt")

+Then run:
+python text_analyzer.py

+Output:
+words.csv
+filtered_words.csv
+bigrams.csv
+letters.csv